indie-mirror/indienet-docs/content/spikes/activitypub.en.md

 ## Notes

+### ActivityStrea.ms library

+  * Currently lacking some ActivityPub vocabulary (and declared as looking for maintainers on the repo, although Evan Prodromou has been updating it recently).
+[See this issue](https://github.com/jasnell/activitystrea.ms/issues/24).
+[My fork.](https://github.com/aral/activitystrea.ms)

 ### ActivityPub-Mock

 Evan Prodromou has just created a project to help unit test ActivityPub implementations.
 This looks very useful for our use case.